opencollective/opencollective/.github/ISSUE_TEMPLATE/project.md

 ## Kick-off meeting

 ### Roadmap & Timeframe
 (Key milestones or phases and estimated dates.
 Consider including further scoping, discovery, and prototyping.
-Include as a minimum: planning, design, development, documentationm, feedback, iteration and, marketing )
+Include as a minimum: planning, design, development, documentation, feedback, iteration and, marketing)

 ### Success metrics
 (What we will judge outcomes of the project by)